 Only by His grace,

-S. Mark Haywood, JD, Th.M.
+S. Mark Haywood, J.D., Th.M.

 Vice President of Student Services

 Associate Professor of Bible Exposition

 GENERAL INFORMATION

 History

 American Christian higher education has deep religious roots.
 In the nation’s early development, it was churches and denominations that led in establishing the first seminaries.
 Grace School of Theology, a direct product of that history, is founded on a free grace tradition based upon Biblical principles and the conviction that individuals have freedom of conscience before God and humankind.
 This freedom, absent from many traditions, affirms each person’s ability to read and understand the Scripture without the mediation of other human beings.
 This emphasis ultimately led Grace School of Theology to challenge any teaching that does not recognize free grace as the only means to eternal salvation.
 Grace School of Theology is, therefore, founded upon the belief that eternal salvation is received solely as a free gift from God by believing in Jesus Christ as the Son of God and the Savior for mankind.
 Grace is committed to Christian scholarly endeavor in the free grace tradition.